MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 # Add branding to a survey

+You can customize the appearance of your survey to match your company's branding.
+This includes changing the color, font, background image, or uploading a custom CSS file.

 **To add branding to a survey**

-1. Open the survey in which you want to add a branching rule.
+1. Open the survey in which you want to add branding.

 2. On the **Design** tab, select **Customization** at the right-side of the page, and then select **Branding**.